meghanlacoste/FrequencyTable/README.md

         double total = 0;

         if (sdItems != INVALID) {
-            // Add all data values together (recall sdItems is the number of data items in the
-            // Data storage array
-            //

             switch (getCalcMethod()) {

-                // if the user selects the calculation method in the Frequency Method Form,
+                // If the calculation method is DISCRETE - Discrete values case DISCRETE:
-                // the average will be calculated by...
-                //
-                case DISCRETE:
+                    // the (double) total represents sum of all data values (Data[i]) together
+                    // The average (sdAve) is set to the total divided by variable sdItems
+                    // (recall sdItems is the number of data items in the Data storage array)

                     for (int i = 0; i < sdItems; i++) {
                         total += Data[i];
                     }